-We also build two measures of the "total" transport costs, that agglomerates our estimates of the two additive and ad-valorem components, for both the unfitted series and the pure transport cost series (i.e., composition effects excluded).
+We also build two measures of the "total" transport costs, combining our estimates of the two additive and ad-valorem components, for both the unfitted series and the pure transport cost series (i.e. composition effects excluded).
 As for each additive and ad-valorem component, the objective is to get a measure of total transport cost changes built as an index starting from the value 100 in 1974.
-Even if obeying to the same logic, we proceed slightly differently for the unfitted and the fitted measures, as we now explain.
+Even if obeying the same logic, we proceed slightly differently for the unfitted and the fitted measures, as we now explain.

-Obtaining the unfitted total transport cost index For each transport mode, we build the total transport cost series based on Equation (2) according to:
+Obtaining the unfitted total transport cost index – For each transport mode, we build the total transport cost series based on Equation (2) according to:

 ---.raw "adv It